-Mr. Light’s professional affiliations include National Association for Music Education, East Tennessee Band and Orchestra Association, Tennessee Bandmaster’s Association, the National Education Association, American School Band Directors Association, and the Tennessee Education Association.
+Mr. Light’s professional affiliations include National Association for Music Education, East Tennessee School Band and Orchestra Association, Tennessee Bandmasters Association, the National Education Association, American School Band Directors Association, and the Tennessee Education Association.
 He has served as a Mentor Teacher for Western Carolina University and was selected as the Hawkins County Schools “Teacher of the Year” in 2010.
+In 2019/2020, he was selected as a Quarterfinalist for the Grammy Music Educator of the Year award.
 He also serves as a drill writer and program designer for many marching programs throughout the Southeast.

 Mr. Light currently resides in Soddy-Daisy with his wife Becky and their 4 cats.